 Our objective is to develop a holistic approach to wellbeing in and out of the classroom by guiding students towards the development of skills, mindsets and behaviours that contribute to their social, physical, academic and emotional success.

-- Trained Psychologists assist students whom may be experiencing mental health concerns such as anxiety, stress, depression, grief and loss; and where their wellbeing may be impacting on their learning.
-Psychologists work with the College to support the individual wherever appropriate.
-On the Primary campuses, the expertise and services of both Psychologists and Social Workers are available.
+- At Newman College, we are aware that a student’s learning can be impacted by their wellbeing.
+A trained Psychologist assists students who may be experiencing mental health concerns such as anxiety, stress, depression, grief and loss.
+The psychologist works with the College to support our students.
+On the Primary campuses, the expertise and services of the Social Worker is available.

 Newman College recognises the need to promote a climate within the College Community, which encourages a high degree of self-behaviour management and self respect within students, thus allowing them to have a self fulfilling life at the College.

 Newman College seeks to provide students with the opportunity to manage and change their behaviour.
 The Behaviour Management Policy is founded on Respect.

 The College Behaviour Management Policy can be found here.

 Acknowledge the faith journey of each person and share positively